 This is why most folks use Image to Image or a cloud service, but it is great for the short clips.
 And it’s practical to do local because the single image ad generation times are so fast.

 This seems like a good compromise at 20 steps is to do q8 because it’s faster and quality is decent.
 640×360 seems to generate some decent images.
-I am seeing that for longer running things, ComfyUI is crashing, looking at the logs in ~/Documents/ComfyUI/comfyui_8000.log I see it loads and model and then hangs
+I am seeing that for longer running things, ComfyUI is crashing, looking at the logs in ~/Documents/ComfyUI/comfyui_8000.log

-I had a bunch of them and it takes 4 hours with an M4 Max and 8 hours with an M1 Max.
+I did try 360 frames but I had a bunch of them and it takes 4 hours with an M4 Max and 8 hours with an M1 Max.
 So since most videos are actually a series of quick cuts, it makes more sense to build something that is a series of cuts.
 So you might want to learn how to do image to video so that you can match them up one by one.

 What the heck is Webp?
 GIF Remixed